 Sébastien Bazin, CEO Accor shares his vision of the hospitality world and today's globalized economy, against a data war backdrop.

-At Accor, France represents 20% of the group whereas it was 60% a short while earlier.
-Europe represents 45% of the group whereas it represented 75% of the supply.
+At Accor, France represents 20% of the group whereas not long ago it was 60%.
+Europe represents 45% of the group but it represented 75% of the supply.
 We accelerated growth in other regions while bearing in mind that our competitors are also very strong at these destinations.

-There is a second group of 8 "gorillas", including 5 American, 2 Chinese and Accor.
-These experience growth by 8 and 15% per year, which could be satisfactory, but represents only one third of the growth of group n°1.
+There is a second group of 8 "gorillas", including 5 American groups, 2 Chinese groups and Accor.
+These experience growth by 8 to 15% per year, which could be satisfactory, however it represents only one third of the growth rate of group n°1.

-And then there are the others, terrific ones, groups that do not have a global presence, small groups, independents.
-In group number 3, 5 to 10% die each year, they disappear, or seek help in group number 2 to protect themselves from group number 1.
+And then there are the others, terrific ones, groups that do not have a global presence, small groups, independent hotels.
+In the third group, 5 to 10% die each year, they disappear, or seek help in the second group to protect themselves from group number 1.
 They have no balance sheet, no financing, no technology, no loyalty program...
 No more time and no brand that is strong enough.
-So, half of the growth of these 8 gorillas is solely based on this group 3 that joins me.
-So all Accor's hotel acquisitions, all the franchise creations, regardless of where they are, are people who do not want to stay or cannot stay in group number 3.
+So, half of the growth of these 8 gorillas is solely based on this third group that is joining me.
+So all Accor's hotel acquisitions, all the franchise creations, regardless of where they are, cime because they do not want to stay or cannot stay in group number 3.
 They will do very well up to a certain point and end up in basket 2.

 Already signed up?
 Already signed up?
 Already signed up?
 Already registered?
 Login!